-Registered Student Organization: An entity whose membership is composed of students and has complied with all student organization registration procedures and requirements established by the Office of Student Activities.
-Registered student organizations are free to exist or disband and are fully responsible for their own goals, activities and membership.
+Registered Student Organization: An entity whose membership is composed of students and has complied with all student organization registration procedures and requirements established by the Office of Student Involvement and Leadership.
+Registered student organizations are free to exist or disband and are fully responsible for their own goals, activities, and membership.

 Student Organization Officers: A student organization officer is an undergraduate or graduate student enrolled at the University throughout the duration of the time he or she holds office.
 The student need not be enrolled during the intersession or summer academic terms.
 A student may hold only one officer position within an organization.
 An organization must have a President and a Treasurer.
 The President shall be the official contact person for the organization and shall be accountable for all actions and financial commitments of the organization.
 All student organization officers must maintain a minimum of a 2.0 undergraduate or 3.0 graduate grade point average.
 Registered student organizations may have additional or higher academic criteria outlined for officers in their constitutions.

-Constitution and By-Laws: A constitution is the governing document for operation of the registered student organization.
+Constitution and By-Laws: A constitution is the governing document for the operation of the registered student organization.
 The constitution should contain the objectives of the organization, a membership clause, a description of the offices of the organization and duties of each office, and any standing committees.
 Organizations may decide to include the bylaws of the organization.
-The by-laws are the rules that govern the election of officers and other organization procedures.
+The bylaws are the rules that govern the election of officers and other organizational procedures.
 Bylaws should include a plan to replace officers for not fulfilling their duties.
-A sample constitution is available in your Engage account or from the Office of Student Activities.
+A sample constitution is available in your Engage account or from the Office of Student Involvement and Leadership.

 Engage: is a web-based tool to manage all student organization information including events, memberships, service hours, and more.

-Registered Student Organizations have the ability to access to the following University resources:
+Registered Student Organizations have the ability to access the following University resources: